TritonDataCenter/linux-live/docs/1-introduction.md

 Of course, there is some state that is needed on each compute node.
 For instance, installed container instances should survive the CN reboot.
 There is also a small amount of configuration that is needed across a variety of different directories.
-All of this state is maintained in a zfs pool.
+All of this state is maintained in a ZFS pool.

 ## Key technology mapping